Skip to main content

 • Making floodplain information available online and at public libraries; and

-• Providing flood protection assistance to property owners through walk-in inquiries at the Dept. of Local Services - Permits and outreach bulletins.
+• Providing flood protection assistance to property owners through walk-in inquiries at the Department of Local Services - Permits and outreach bulletins.

 Mapping and regulation credits

-Since 1993, King County has completed detailed floodplain mapping studies on more than 143.9 lineal miles of river in King County.
-Flood hazard mapping activities account for approximately 12 percent of King County’s overall CRS credit.
-King County also maps channel migration hazard areas and is working toward clarifying lahar hazards (i.e. volcanic debris flows).
+King County has completed floodplain mapping studies on hundreds of miles of river and coastal shorelines.
+Flood hazard mapping activities contribute to King County’s overall CRS credit.
+King County also maps channel migration hazard areas

-King County has preserved more than 100,000 acres of open space within the regulatory floodplain and receives additional credit for maintaining those properties in a natural state (i.e., no development) to provide beneficial floodplain functions.
+King County has preserved several thousand acres of open space within the regulatory floodplain and receives additional credit for maintaining those properties in a natural state (i.e., no development) to provide beneficial floodplain functions.

 King County has adopted several regulations that exceed the minimum NFIP standards, including, but not limited to:

-• A three-foot freeboard (height above the 100-year flood elevation) standard for most structures and three-foot standard for critical facilities;
+• A three-foot freeboard (height above the base flood elevation) standard for most structures and three-foot standard for critical facilities;

 • Requirement to provide compensatory storage at the same elevation for fill placed in the floodplain;